 VA Caregiver Support

-- Veterans eligible for this program are those who sustained a serious injury — including traumatic brain injury, psychological trauma or other mental disorder – incurred or aggravated in the line of duty, on or after September 11, 2001.
+- have sustained or aggravated a serious injury — including traumatic brain injury, psychological trauma or other mental disorder — in the line of duty, on or after September 11, 2001; and

-- be in need of personal care services because of an inability to perform one or more activities of daily living and/or need supervision or protection based on symptoms or residuals of neurological impairment or injury.
+- be in need of personal care services to perform one or more activities of daily living and/or need supervision or protection based on symptoms or residuals of neurological impairment or injury.

-The application enables Veterans to designate one primary Family Caregiver and up to two secondary Family Caregivers, if desired.
-Caregiver Support Coordinators are available at every VA Medical Center to assist Veterans and their Family Caregivers with the application process.
+For more information, contact your local Caregiver Support Coordinator.
+Caregiver Support Coordinators are available at every VA Medical Center to assist Veterans and their caregivers with the application process.
 Additional application assistance is available at 1-877-222 VETS (8387).